MK-IT/gatsby-theme-password-protect/ROADMAP.md

 ## Nice-to-have features

 - [ ] Implement more user-friendly password-prompt page.
-- [ ] Custom blocking or allowance of robots (crawlers)
 - [ ] Use `react-helmet` to set robot-blocking head tag preventing crawling the site or page paths.
 - [ ] Encode password's value in browser's cookies.

 ## Considerable features